Attacking Domain Trusts - Child -> Parent Trusts - from Linux

 [*] Cleaning up...

-Next, we can use lookupsid.py from the Impacket toolkit to perform SID brute forcing to find the SID of the child domain.
+Next, we can use lookupsid.pyarrow-up-right from the Impacket toolkit to perform SID brute forcing to find the SID of the child domain.
 In this command, whatever we specify for the IP address (the IP of the domain controller in the child domain) will become the target domain for a SID lookup.
 The tool will give us back the SID for the domain and the RIDs for each user and group that could be used to create their SID in the format DOMAIN_SID-RID.
 For example, from the output below, we can see that the SID of the lab_adm user would be S-1-5-21-2806153819-209893948-922872689-1001.

 Performing SID Brute Forcing using lookupsid.py